 Regent University, established in 1978, is a private, co-ed, non-denominational institution known to produce great Christian leaders.
 The school occupies a suburban 70-acre campus with Georgian-style architecture in Virginia Beach, VA.
 Regent is currently ranked #Tier 2 National Universities and #228 in High School Counselor Rankings by U.S. News & World Report.
 Regent University enrolls about 2,995 undergraduate students, provides a student-faculty ratio of 19:1, 61.2% of classes cater to fewer than 20 students and the average class size is 15.

 Regent University’s MBA with a concentration in Small Business Information Technology is offered entirely online and will develop leadership and strategic skills essential for success in today’s global marketplace with a strong Christian foundation.
 Participants will be specifically equipped with skills in IT analysis, systems technology, and ethical decision-making and be prepared for positions as Executive Business Leaders.
 The program curriculum will help students gain the understanding and knowledge of Information Systems hardware, Software & architecture, and Decision Support Systems (DSS) as Managerial tools.
 With special emphasis in a small business e-commerce environment, students will also delve into the project management process by designing and developing a real project in depth.
 The program guarantees prestige because of its AACSB-accreditation.
-Average indebtedness of graduates is $50,741 and 57% of graduates take on student loan debt.
+The average indebtedness of graduates is $50,741 and 57% of graduates take on student loan debt.
 Finally, 100% of the program’s professors hold terminal degrees.

 9. Dallas Baptist University Graduate School of Business

 Dallas Baptist University Graduate School of Business (DBU), founded in 1898, is a private, liberal arts, Baptist-affiliated, faith-based institution.
 The establishment sits on a suburban 292-acre campus in Dallas, TX.
 Also accredited by the Southern Association Of Colleges And Schools Commission On Colleges (SACSCOC), DBU ranks #202 National Universities by U.S.News & World Report for 2018.
-Dallas Baptist University Graduate School of Business registers about 3,223 undergraduate students, guarantees a student-faculty ratio of 12:1, and 66.1% of classes cater to less than than 20 students while average class size is only 13.
+Dallas Baptist University Graduate School of Business registers about 3,223 undergraduate students, guarantees a student-faculty ratio of 12:1, and 66.1% of classes cater to less than 20 students while average class size is only 13.

 Dallas Baptist University Graduate School of Business’ MBA is designed to prepare individuals to learn business fundamentals but also to have a strong base in information systems technology.
 The 36-credit-hour curriculum requires 24 core, 12 credit-hours of electives and focuses on in-depth, hands-on understanding of the fundamentals of information systems.
 The infotech concentration of Management of Information Systems includes some of the following: Systems Analysis & Design, Database Management Systems (with field-based service-learning component), Networks & Telecommunications, and Security.
-The program provides prestige due to an accreditation from the Accrediting Council for Business Schools and Programs (ACBSP), a #175 ranking in Best Online MBA Programs, and because 100% professors hold terminal degrees.
+The program provides prestige due to an accreditation from the Accrediting Council for Business Schools and Programs (ACBSP), a #175 ranking in Best Online MBA Programs, and because 100% of professors hold terminal degrees.

 - Flexibility Enhancing Components:N/A